-How to Get Started With Scrivener (free template + demo)
+How to Get Started With Scrivener (with demo)

 So, what to expect from the tech for writers tutorials?